kraditya23/goal-tracker-bot/README.md

 # 📅 Telegram Goal Tracker Bot

-A personal productivity Telegram bot to help you plan, track, and reflect on your daily goals and habits.
-Add goals, track habits daily, mark tasks complete, and receive daily summaries automatically at midnight IST.
+Boost your productivity with this personal Telegram bot designed to help you plan, track, and reflect on your daily goals and habits.
+Stay consistent, monitor your performance, and receive automated summaries every night — all via Telegram.

 👉 Try it now: [@goal_tracker23_bot](https://t.me/goal_tracker23_bot)